CITIZENDOT/CS299/README.md

 Stock Market Automation is broadly divided into two main parts.

+- Prediction
+  - One stock at a time
+  - Many stocks at a time
+- Trading
-- Prediction (One stock at a time)
+  - One stock at a time
-- Trading (All stocks at a time)
+  - Many stocks at a time

 Trading being the tough part.
 We'll go through some well-defined models and compare them with some metrics.